nojasm/iPlug2Docs/README.md

 ## Tips and Tricks
 In cases that you don't have a 100% done, handwritten, image-included documentation to hand, it can be useful to use Visual Studios tools like auto-completion, Go-To-Definition and Go-To-Declaration (Right click on variable).

+# A plugins structure
+A plugin is divided into two parts: The UI and the digital signal processing (DSP).
+They both run independent from each other and communicate through so called [Senders](#Senders).

 # Files
 Visual Studio shows our project files in the **Solution Explorer** (View -> Solution Explorer or CTRL+ALT+L).
 Note that sometimes the files are different than the ones shown in your normal file explorer, as VS treats files differently.
 In most cases everything works fine if the Solution Explorer shows them normally.